 This program runs from April to June each spring and is designed to fit into the Grade 6 science unit on forests and trees.
 The class first receives an introductory slide presentation on the J. J. Collett Natural Area and its history.
 This is followed by a guided field trip through the natural area.
 This field trip concentrates on identification of 5 major tree species as well as presenting the flora and fauna unique to the area.
 We also try to spark students’ interest in plants and the natural world.

 Guided tours are also available for all age groups who are interested in visiting this beautiful area.
-Please contact Lavonne Baehl at 403-782-1178 for further information.
-Following is the School Education Schedule.
+Contact JJ Collett for further information

-Special thanks to Ember Resources for their donation to the Education Program 2017.
+Special thanks to Ember Resources for their continues support of this program.

 The program would not be possible without the continued support from our communities.